rusty-scratch/sb-block-def-genie/README.md

 # sb-block-def-genie

-Read YAML file for Scratch blocks definition and generate Rust items for it
+Read YAML data for Scratch blocks definition and generate Rust items for it